 Apache Thrift is a cross-platform, cross-language development framework.
 HBase includes a Thrift API and filter language.
 The Thrift API relies on client and server processes.
-Documentation about the HBase Thrift API is located at http://wiki.apache.org/hadoop/Hbase/ThriftApi.

 You can configure Thrift for secure authentication at the server and client side, by following the procedures in Client-side Configuration for Secure Operation - Thrift Gateway and Configure the Thrift Gateway to Authenticate on Behalf of the Client.